tfsec/tfsec.github.io/_docs/azure/AZU015.md

 ---
-title: azure-storage-use-secure-tls-policy - The minimum TLS version for Storage Accounts should be TLS1_2
+title: The minimum TLS version for Storage Accounts should be TLS1_2
+shortcode: azure-storage-use-secure-tls-policy
+legacy: AZU015
 summary: The minimum TLS version for Storage Accounts should be TLS1_2
 resources: [azurerm_storage_account]
-permalink: /docs/azure/azure-storage-use-secure-tls-policy/
+permalink: /docs/azure/storage/use-secure-tls-policy/
+redirect_from:
+  - /docs/azure/AZU015/
 ---

 ### Explanation